Information Hazards in Capability Research

 Built-in safeguards are part of tool design.
 Generative biology systems should log high-risk requests, screen generated sequences where appropriate, separate analysis permissions from procurement or lab-execution permissions, and document escalation paths for dual-use outputs.
 This does not replace institutional review.
 It reduces the chance that safety is added only after a capability has already been distributed (Wang et al., 2025).

 Evaluation practice is beginning to catch up.
 NIST’s safe-proxy TEVV study used benign proteins as stand-ins for sequences of concern, preserving the governance question while avoiding direct testing of dangerous designs.
 The result was deliberately calibrated: current AI-assisted protein design systems could produce predicted structural similarity, but did not reliably preserve activity while evading screening (Ikonomova et al., 2025).
+The 2026 International AI Safety Report likewise distinguishes benchmark and model evidence from real-world biological outcomes and notes that material and operational barriers remain difficult to assess (International AI Safety Report, 2026).
 This is the right pattern for information-hazard work: test the capability boundary without publishing operational recipes for misuse.

 Beyond current capabilities includes perfect separation of beneficial and harmful uses at publication time.
 Dual-use judgement remains contextual and imperfect.
 No framework reliably distinguishes all benign uses from all harmful uses of any given capability disclosure; the practical aim is reasoned judgement supported by institutional review, not algorithmic certainty.